sasmithaK/How-To-Create-MCP-Server/README.md

     - Enter `"dotnet"` as the command and press Enter.
       ![Enter dotnet](images/image8.png)

-    - Enter the server name `"HelloSriLankaServer"` and press Enter.
+    - Enter the server name `"Hello-SriLankaServer"` and press Enter.
       ![Enter Server Name](images/image9.png)

     - The `mcp.json` file will be populated automatically.
 Replace its contents with the following: